jafudi/flexpair-website/index.md

 - if you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions.

-- zero install, fully runs in your favorite browser
+- zero install, fully runs in your favorite browser (TLS certificate included)

-- SSH encryption and TLS certificate for protecting your data
-- full control over where your data are stored
-- data privacy by locking out data collectors

 ## Consistent across multiple cloud providers

 ### Through Flexibility

 - Infrastructure-as-code powered by Terraform Cloud
+- the ability to clone not only the code but the entire shared desktop at the press of a button

 ### Through Boundaries

-- the ability to clone not only the code but the entire shared desktop at the press of a button
+- full control over where your data are stored
+- data privacy by locking out data collectors

 # Sustainability